othmanalikhan-islamic/project_aroundtheclock/README.md

 ------------
 - Calculates individual prayer times up to an accuracy of 1 minute.
 - Schedules jobs to block the internet temporarily for all prayers.
-- Configurable duration of block via `config.json`.
+- Configurable internet blocking duration via `config.json`.
 - Logs computed prayer times as well as scheduled jobs to blocking internet.
 - Source code is structured via a functional approach (thus can verify formulae).